 Overview

-High performance sealing systems are required to minimize leakage air between rotating and stationary parts for high efficient turbomachinery.
-A conventional sealing system such as a labyrinth seal requires a certain gap between the seal and the rotating counter-part to prevent rubbing and structural damage.
-The gap can therefore not be chosen to be arbitrarily small, which limits the reduction in leakage.
-As a remedy for the limitation of conventional sealing systems, a new sealing technology, namely the brush seal, provides a great potential to reduce the leakage air.
-Brush seals basically consist of a flexible bristle package placed between a backing plate and front plate.
-Their most valuable advantage over other sealing concepts is the very small gap between the bristle package and the rotor and thus a reduced leakage mass flow.
-This small gap can be achieved due to the great radial flexibility of the bristles without running the risk of severe detrimental deterioration in case of rubbing.
-Besides the reduced leakage air, brush seals offer additional advantages like less weight, less axial space required, and improved rotor dynamic characteristics.
+Highly efficient turbomachinery requires high performance sealing systems to minimize varnish between rotating and stationary parts.
+A conventional sealing system such as a labyrinth seal requires a certain gap between the seal and the rotating counterpart to prevent rubbing and structural damage.
+The gap can therefore not be arbitrarily small, which limits the reduction of leakage.
+New sealing technologies, such as brush seals, offer great potential for reducing leakage.
+They essentially consist of a flexible bristle pack arranged between a support ring and a cover ring.
+Their greatest advantage over other sealing concepts is the very small gap between the bristle pack and the rotor and thus a reduced leakage mass flow.
+This small gap can be achieved due to the high radial flexibility of the bristles without the risk of structural damage due to rubbing.
+In addition to reduced leakage, brush seals offer further advantages such as lower weight, reduced axial space requirements and improved rotordynamic properties.

-- to quantify the heat impact from brush seal rubbing and to assess the sealing performance via experiments and FE analyses;
+- To quantify the heat input due to brush seal brushing and assess the seal performance using experiments and FE analysis;

-- to develop a new model to predict the heat impact;
+- to develop a new model to predict the heat input;

 Hildebrandt, M.; Schwitzke, C.; Bauer, H.-J.